 Alveolar cleft repair is typically performed when the child is between the ages of 9 to 12 months.
 A cleft palate will typically be repaired when the child is between the ages of nine to twelve months.
 In order to repair the palate and restore the normal barrier between the mouth and nose, our oral surgeon will connect the soft palate muscles from each side.
 Bone grafting may be used during this procedure to ensure that the palate and oral tissues come together properly.

-Additional surgeries are usually needed to improve the appearance of the lip and nose, close the opening between the mouth and nose, help with breathing, and stabilize and realign the jaw.
-Once the patient’s permanent teeth grow in, braces are often needed to straighten the teeth.
+After the initial procedure, additional surgeries are usually needed to improve the aesthetic of the lip and the nose, close the gap between the nose and the mouth, help with the patient’s breathing, realign the jaw and provide it with stabilization.
+Braces are often required later in life when the patient’s permanent teeth have grown in.

 Learn more about how our oral surgeon can repair conditions such as cleft palates and schedule an appointment at Oral & Maxillofacial Surgery of Fairfield County by calling us at 203-489-0980 today.